laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## TODO

-- menu not visible by default on non-first app launch ever. => create info with user device and first time launched.
+- Graphs

 ### Large prio

+- Add custom board
+- Add board selection.
+Only beastmaker1000 atm.
+- Implement a feedback button.
+- Setup sentry.io, don't think about self hosting for now.
-- Graphs
+- Think about:
-- Add categories and category colors?
+  - Categories and different colors?
   - Repeaters
   - Max hangs
-  It would be nice to distinguish between these.
-  Who can help?
-Matt?

-- Progress and overview completed workouts.
-  - Day overview?
-  - Graph overview with addedWeight
-  - Graph overview with hold edges
-  - Graph overview with Grips
-  - Overview on workout accordion => calcHandoffSet needs to be in a separate class and extend that one. => do it when incorporating it in the overview.
+  - Ask Vertical Thinking dude.

+- When changing the model => workouts will be lost because the parsing will fail.
+Make sure there's a mapping mechanism in place.
 - Draw diagram when all is refactored. => DO THIS THOUGH MAYBE DO IT WHEN YOUR READY TO OPEN SOURCE.
 Maybe then you'll foreget how it's all structured.
 NewOrEditWorkout => buffer for the workout screens because it can alter between new or edit.
 Explain when drawing my diagram that it's quite intricate and it adds a lot of overhead if you want every widget to have it's own viewModel and not depend on others.
 It gets messy real fast with Provider lol.
 Bloc would have been better.
-- Add custom board
-- Add board selection.
-Only beastmaker1000 atm.
-- Implement a feedback button.
-- When changing the model => workouts will be lost because the parsing will fail.
-Make sure there's a mapping mechanism in place.

 ### Medium prio